 Regardless of what the text on the card says, any sanctioned event must use the current Oracle text for each card, which can be found on Gatherer or pretty much on any phone app that you can search for cards on.
 If we didn’t use Oracle text, several old cards wouldn’t work with the game’s rules, several cards would be missing important errata, and the Portuguese printing for Stoic Rebuttal wouldn’t actually do anything.

 Players may not use errors or omissions in Oracle to abuse the rules.
-The Head Judge is the final authority for card interpretations, and he or she may overrule Oracle if an error is discovered.
+The Head Judge is the final authority for card interpretations, and they may overrule Oracle if an error is discovered.

 This may look like a clause that’s included just in case a card has a typo, but there have been cases where a Head Judge has overruled an oracle to prevent abuse.
 Wizards of the Coast is much more careful about the cards they print and the errata they make these days, but there have been high profile cases of a Head Judge overruling Oracle, notably the 1999 French Nationals and the Oracle text for Yawgmoth’s Will.